jkt293/Audio4All/docs/PrototypeFinal.md

 # Prototype Final Enclosure

 <pre>
-Shown is our prototype of our final enclosure.
+Shown below is our prototype of our final enclosure.
 This houses our three PCB boards: FSR board, power board, and rotary encoders.<br />Producing this prototype schematic was produced in Autodesk Fusion 360.
 </pre>

 ### Prototype: